 |IYEL student experiences her first snow|

-- California Naturalist Training - Students become certified California Naturalists through the UC Cooperative Extension Service.
+- California Naturalist Training - Students become certified California Naturalists through the UC Cooperative Extension Service. (not offered in 2020)

 - Adventure-Risk-Challenge - This 6-week summer school program has been designed for motivated, high-level English Language Learner (ELL) students with leadership potential.
 ARC combines an intensive literacy focus with outdoor education: place-based, experiential curriculum.
 After the intensive summer program, ARC graduates follow through with service projects in their local communities.
 Graduates also assist with public outreach presentations & new student recruitment.
 ARC offers tutoring and reunion opportunities throughout their high school careers.
 Many ARC students are now leaders in their